Inflect logo

 Natural Disaster Risk

-Atlanta has a moderate natural disaster risk profile, with a FEMA National Risk Index score of 54.66 out of 100, as of September 2025.
-Its inland location protects it from the most severe coastal threats like storm surge.
+Atlanta has a moderate natural disaster risk profile with a FEMA National Risk Index score of 54.66, as of September 2025.
+Its inland location protects it from the most severe hurricane and coastal flooding events that affect other regional hubs.

-The primary environmental risks are atmospheric and geologic events, including:
+The main environmental risks to consider are primarily atmospheric and geological, including:

 • Tornado